10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 Ha Ling Peak

 Ha Ling Peak is a 7.4 km out-and-back hiking trail that is located near Canmore, Alberta.
 It is a challenging hike recommended only for expert hikers.
 The trail is popular not only for hiking, but also for snowshoeing and rock climbing.
 It is a beautiful trail that takes hikers through the Canadian Rocky Mountain Forest.
-Hiking the summit open you up to beautiful views of the town of Canmore, sitting below.
-The way back is also challenging as you need to zig-zag back to the base.
+Hiking the summit opens you up to beautiful views of the town of Canmore, sitting below.
+The way back is also challenging, as you need to zig-zag back to the base.

 Plain of Six Glaciers Trail